 The rules do not name the animal origin of milk because the word ‘milk’ includes milk from mammals such as cow, sheep, goat, and buffalo etc. It should be noted that all mammalian milk proteins have a similar structure and if someone has an allergy or intolerance to cows’ milk, they are likely to be allergic or intolerant to other mammalian milk.
 Therefore all milk and milk products (including lactose) need to be declared when used as an ingredient or a processing aid unless exempt (see p 10-11 for exemptions).

 Milk products such as cheese, butter, fermented milk and cream do not have to have an ingredients list where no other ingredients have been added other than lactic acid, food enzymes and microbiological cultures and (in the case of cheese) salt.
 In order to ensure that consumers still receive the information they need to clearly identify the presence of milk in such cases, the following advice may be applied.
-The use of sales names such as ‘cheese’, ‘butter’ ‘cream’ and ‘yoghurt’ is considered to refer clearly to the milk because legally these products can only be made from mammalian milk (EU Council Regulation No.(EU) 1308/2013 on Dairycommon organisation of the markets in agricultural products including dairy designations).
+The use of sales names such as ‘cheese’, ‘butter’ ‘cream’ and ‘yoghurt’ is considered to refer clearly to the milk because legally these products can only be made from mammalian milk (Regulation (EU) 1308/2013 on common organisation of the markets in agricultural products including dairy designations).
 In such cases, further reference to milk is not necessary because the Dairy designations protect such products.
 Therefore, cheese, butter, cream and yoghurt can be emphasised within the ingredients to demonstrate the presence of a milk product.

 Best Practice